davidepanidev/android-extensions/README.md

-# android-extensions
+# Android Extensions
-Library containing some helper extension functions of the Android framework components.
+Library containing some helper functions and extensions of the Android framework components.